 Over the last few decades, there has been a drastic decline in coral reefs throughout the world because of overfishing, land based sources of pollution and climate change.
 As a result, 22 species of coral have been included on the Endangered Species List since 2006; seven of which are located in the Caribbean and project area.
 These effects are magnified in the Caribbean where there is a much higher human population densities in a much smaller oceanic basin with lower coral species diversity, especially on a small island like Puerto Rico with a population over 3.5 million people.
-The combination of increased ship traffic in the region and larger vessels coming through the newly widened Panama Canal have potential long term adverse impacts from groundings and oil spills.
+The combination of increased ship traffic in the region and larger vessels coming through the newly widened Panama Canal have potential long-term adverse impacts from groundings and oil spills.
 Bleaching events and disease outbreaks have increased in frequency and intensity.
 In 2005 alone, it is estimated that the US lost half of its coral reefs in the Caribbean in just one year during a massive bleaching event centered near the USVI and Puerto Rico (Eakin et al., 2010).
-Any cumulative impacts arising from the preferred alternative are expected to result in cumulative, positive impacts by enhancing coral populations throughout the project area, saving corals that would otherwise perish, accelerating recovery and enhancing the coral reefs at impacted sites, allowing them to provide ecological services sooner and into the future.
-The effects of the compensatory restoration projects, however, would be local and would not be expected to significantly affect the human environment alone or in combination with other activities in its vicinity.
+Any cumulative impacts arising from the he Preferred Restoration Alternative is expected to result in cumulative, positive impacts by enhancing coral populations throughout the project area and accelerating species recovery, allowing them to provide ecological services sooner and into the future.
+The effects of the compensatory restoration project, however, would be local and would not be expected to significantly affect the human environment alone or in combination with other activities in its vicinity.
 It would not result in any change in the larger current pattern of hydrologic discharge, boat traffic, economic activity or land-use in Puerto Rico.
-The preferred restoration actions would only restore habitat that originally existed and occurred naturally at these locations.
+The preferred restoration action would only restore habitat that originally existed and occurred naturally at these locations.

 Other known activities in the vicinity of the restorations include commercial shipping lanes, which have routine marine vessel traffic.
-It is not likely the restoration and commercial marine vessel traffic would have any additive effects on coral reef resources in the area, since the coral reefs are outside of the shipping lanes.
+It is not likely the restoration and commercial marine vessel traffic would have any additive effects to on coral reefs in the area, since the coral reefs are outside of the shipping lanes.
 Corals produced at the nurseries will be used in nearby areas for other coral recovery and restoration projects, to benefit ongoing coral resource conservation efforts.
 There are commercial fisheries in the vicinity, for finfish and shellfish (not for corals).
 The level of this fishing activity has been steady but some preliminary indications are that it may increase at the restoration sites due to potentially higher fish densities at restored sites.